tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 ## **Best Practices**

-* This works with Modular TensorFlow which will be the only way to integrate new custome profilers to the current TensorFlow stack.
+* This works with Modular TensorFlow which will be the only way to integrate new custom profilers to the current TensorFlow stack.

 ## Compatibility